Muslim Women (Protection of Rights on Marriage) Act, 2019: History

 The 2017 bill was passed by the Lok Sabha on 27 December 2018.
 However, in the Rajya Sabha the opposition demanded it to be sent to the Standing Committee.
-As the bill stood not passed in the parliamentary session, an ordinance which had made the bill operative, expired on 22 January 2019.
+As the bill was not passed during the parliamentary session, the ordinance that had temporarily put it into effect expired on 22 January 2019.
 The government re-promulgated an identical bill on 10 January 2019.
 This bill was passed in the Lok Sabha but was again stalled in the Rajya Sabha.
 The bill lapsed again when the Parliamentary session adjourned sine die in April 2019.

-The Muslim Women (Protection of Rights on Marriage) Ordinance, 2019 was to expire on 29 August 2019, six weeks after start of parliamentary session, post the 2019 Indian general elections.
+The Muslim Women (Protection of Rights on Marriage) Ordinance, 2019 was to expire on 29 August 2019, six weeks after start of parliamentary session following the 2019 Indian general elections.
 The government introduced a new bill in the Lok Sabha on 21 June 2019.
 It was passed by the Lok Sabha on 25 July 2019 and by the Rajya Sabha on 30 July 2019.
-The bill was assented to by the President, Ram Nath Kovind, on 31 July 2019.
+The bill was assented to by the President Ram Nath Kovind on 31 July 2019.
 It was subsequently notified in the gazette on the same day.
 The act is retrospectively effective from 19 September 2018.